anoopkcn/obsidian-reference-map/README.md

 - Pan to zoom in/out (you can also use node right click to zoom in/out)
 - Drag to move the graph
 - Drag a node to move it around and fix it in place

+> [!IMPORTANT]
+> Reference map graph is only show details of published papers.
+It is not available for entries such as videos, webpages, twitter, etc.

 ## Configuration